nwoeanhinnogaehr/ScPy/README.md

 This was tested with SuperCollider 3.6.6 and Python 3.5.2.

-It should work on the latest SC, but that has not been tested.
+For unknown reasons performance is much better with 3.6.6 than the latest SuperCollider.

 If you run into problems, please file an issue!